rsdoiel/antenna/science_and_technology.md

 date: 2024-11-14, from: NASA breaking news

+Lee esta nota de prensa en español&#160;aquí.
 NASA and Peru’s National Commission for Aerospace Research and Development (CONIDA) laid the groundwork for a potential multi-year scientific rocket launch campaign in the South American country.
-Both countries signed a non-binding memorandum of understanding Thursday that includes safety training, a joint feasibility study for the potential campaign, and technical assistance for CONIDA on sounding [&#8230;]
+Both countries signed a non-binding memorandum of understanding Thursday that includes safety training, a joint feasibility study for the potential campaign, [&#8230;]

 <br>